BrianSidebotham/arm-tutorial-rpi/part-4/armc-013/readme.md

     arm-none-eabi-objdump --help

-That's your friend, and even more friendly is running this from the scripts directory of the arm013/scripts tutorial folder once you've built the tutorial:
+That's your friend, and even more friendly is running this from the build directory of the part-4/armc-013/ tutorial folder once you've built the tutorial:

-    arm-none-eabi-objdump -S arm-013 > arm-013.disasm
+    arm-none-eabi-objdump -S armc-013 > armc-013.disasm

-This tells objdump to disassemble the executable and we then redirect objdumps output to the arm-013.diasm file which we can then look at in a text editor.
+This tells objdump to disassemble the executable and we then redirect objdumps output to the armc-013.diasm file which we can then look at in a text editor.
 Here's what we get at the start of that file with the vector table implementation I described above:

     Disassembly of section .text: